Lehigh Canal: Lower canal

-Sometimes called the Stone Coal Turnpike, the lower canal (46.5 mi) was built by the Lehigh Navigation Company as a toll road to supply coal to Eastern seaboard cities between 1818 and 1820 with downriver traffic only.
+Sometimes called the Stone Coal Turnpike, the lower canal (46.5 mi) was built between 1818 and 1820 by the Lehigh Navigation Company to supply coal to Eastern seaboard cities and operated as a toll road with downriver traffic only.
 It was later rebuilt with locks supporting two-way traffic between 1827 and 1829 by the Lehigh Coal & Navigation Company and remained in operation until 1931.
-The lower canal connected the eastern part of the southern Coal Region to the Delaware River basin (primarily the Panther Creek Valley, Nesquehoning Creek Valley and mines in Beaver Meadows and along Black Creek), connecting via Penn Haven Junction to the canal head at Mauch Chunk (now Jim Thorpe, Pennsylvania).
+The lower canal connected the eastern part of the southern Coal Region to the Delaware River basin (primarily the Panther Creek Valley, Nesquehoning Creek Valley and mines in Beaver Meadows and along Black Creek), connecting via Penn Haven Junction to the canal head at Mauch Chunk in present-day Jim Thorpe, Pennsylvania.

 The lower canal began below Packers Dam.
 A wing wall projected into the upper pool to create slack water next to the loading docks, at the same level as the top of the first guard dam.
 That dam (known as Dam 1) was downstream of Broadway, opposite Flagstaff Hill and the cross-canal Bear Mountain for which Mauch Chunk was named.
 The 44 lift locks begin with Lock 1 at the dam.
 This was a weighing lock, using a platform which lifted a barge and weighed the boat and its load.
 Each non-LC&NC barge on the canal was recorded.
 Empty weights were subtracted, and tolls were assessed by the ton per mile traveled.
 Most of the 44 locks on the descent to Easton were spillway variants of White's bear-trap lock.
 When tipped or triggered, they released several acre-feet (creating a wave to raise the water level as the canal boat sank downriver).
 The canal carried central Lehigh Valley anthracite to northeastern urban markets, particularly Philadelphia, Trenton and Wilmington, and supporting new industry in Bristol, Allentown and Bethlehem, Pennsylvania with the Morris and Delaware and Raritan Canals and a number of railroads.
 The privately funded canal became part of the Pennsylvania Canal system, a complex of canals, towpaths and (eventually) railroads.